Five Moons: Marjorie Tallchief

 Marjorie Tallchief (Osage Nation, 1926–2021) was born during a family vacation to Denver, Colorado, but grew up in Fairfax, Oklahoma.
 She and her sister, Maria Tallchief, moved with the family to California to pursue ballet training when they were young.
 She studied with Ernest Belcher, Bronislava Nijinska, and David Linchine.
 Tallchief married George Skibine, an artistic director and choreographer, in 1947 in Vichy, France.
 They had two children, Alexander and George.
 She resided in Florida from 1989 until her retirement in 1993.

-Tallchief was in multiple companies, the American Ballet Russe de Monte Carlo from 1946–47, the Grand Ballet du Marquis de Cuevas from 1948–55, Ruth Page's Chicago Opera Ballet as a guest artist from 1958–62, and the Harkness Ballet as a prima ballerina from 1964–66.
+Tallchief was in multiple companies, the American Ballet Russe de Monte Carlo from 1946 to 1947, the Grand Ballet du Marquis de Cuevas from 1948 to 1955, Ruth Page's Chicago Opera Ballet as a guest artist from 1958 to 1962, and the Harkness Ballet as a prima ballerina from 1964 to 1966.
 Her most famous leading roles were in Night Shadow in 1950, Annabel Lee in 1951, Idylle in 1954, Romeo and Juliet in 1955, and Giselle in 1957.
 She was the first American Indian to become premiere danseuse etoile in the Paris Opera.
 Tallchief's classical and contemporary roles made her one of the most versatile ballet dancers during the 20th century.
 She performed for many heads of state, the most well-known being John F. Kennedy, Charles de Gaulle, and Lyndon B. Johnson.
 She was also the director of several companies, such as the Civic Ballet Academy in Dallas, Texas, the City Ballet in Chicago, Illinois, and the Harid Conservatory in Boca Raton, Florida in 1989.

-Due to Tallchief's successful career, she has received many awards and honors.
-In November 1991, Tallchief was inducted into the Oklahoma Hall of Fame.
-University of Oklahoma gave her a distinguished service award in May 1992.
+Tallchief received many awards and honors, including her 1991 induction into the Oklahoma Hall of Fame, and a University of Oklahoma distinguished service award in 1992.

 Artistic tributes

 The ballerinas profound significance inspired other forms of art.
 A ballet entitled The Four Moons was created for the Oklahoma Indian Ballerina Festival in 1967.
-The ballet, set to music by the Oklahoma native Louis Ballard, a Quapaw-Cherokee composer, consists of four solos that evoke each dancer’s tribal heritage.
+The ballet, set to music by the Oklahoma native Louis Ballard, a Quapaw-Cherokee composer, consists of four solos that evoke each dancer's tribal heritage.
 The Osage solo is dedicated to both Tallchief sisters, thus explaining The Four Moons title, as opposed to five.

 Chickasaw artist Mike Larsen painted a mural depicting the Five Moons, entitled Flight of Spirit.
 The mural hangs in the Oklahoma State Capitol Rotunda in Oklahoma City.
 One of the last paintings by Muscogee Creek artist Jerome Tiger was The Four Moons, used for the cover of Louis Ballard's ballet program.
-The 1967 distemper and casein painting features Chouteau, Hightower, Larkin, and Marjorie Tallchief in a range of dynamic dance positions with four stylized moons, on a solid blue field.
+The 1967 tempera and casein painting features Chouteau, Hightower, Larkin, and Marjorie Tallchief in a range of dynamic dance positions with four stylized moons, on a solid blue field.

 Lili Cockerille Livingston wrote a biography of the women, entitled American Indian Ballerinas,.
 She excluded Moscelyne Larkin Jasinski from the book upon her request.

+The reverse of the 2023 Native American dollar features the prima ballerina Maria Tallchief and the Five Moons.